Bhavanahd/Bhavanahd/README.md

 # 💫 About Me:
-I am Bhavana H D
+I am Bhavana H D,
 MBA in Finance and Business Analytics